blockifywp/plugin/readme.txt

 ### Full Site Editing

-- **NEW!
-Google Fonts:** Automatically downloads and locally serves Google Fonts selected in the site editor.
+- **Google Fonts:** Automatically downloads and locally serves Google Fonts selected in the site editor.
 The Blockify theme provides an example selection of variable Google fonts for you to choose from and select from the site editor.

-- **NEW!
-Template Parts:** Easily control the display of template parts on a per page level.
+- **Template Parts:** Easily control the display of template parts on a per page level.
 This reduces the amount of templates required by themes.

 ### Extra Features